-Child labour for entire worldwide is the practice where children engage in economic activity, on part-time or full-time basis.
+Child labor for entire worldwide is the practice where children engage in economic activity, on part-time or full-time basis.
 The practice deprives children of their childhood, and is harmful to their physical and mental development.
-Poverty, lack of good schools and growth of informal economy are considered as the most important causes of child labour.
+Poverty, lack of good schools and growth of informal economy are considered as the most important causes of child labor.

-Child labour includes working children who are below a certain minimum age.
+Child labor includes working children who are below a certain minimum age.
 This practice is going on since long and is one of the worst forms of child exploitation.
-Child labour not only causes damage to a child’s physical and mental health but also keep him deprive of his basic rights to education, development, and freedom.
-According to statistics provided by UNICEF, there are an estimated 250 million children aged 5 to 14 years employed in child labour worldwide and this figure is continuously increasing.
+Child labor not only causes damage to a child’s physical and mental health but also keep him deprive of his basic rights to education, development, and freedom.
+According to statistics provided by UNICEF, there are an estimated 250 million children aged 5 to 14 years employed in child labor worldwide and this figure is continuously increasing.

 Child labor is not only affecting under-developed and developing countries, but developed countries are also facing this though the rate is comparatively very less.
 Child labor in Asia accounts for the highest percentage of child labour (61%) followed by Africa (32%).